 Open a fresh message and ask:

-List every file currently available in this Project, with filename
+List every file currently available in this Project, one per line,

 Step 2: Delete the old file before uploading the new one